Articles / If You Cannot Define Done, Do Not Automate Yet

 Before you build anything, write one note with four lines:

-1. Trigger: When does the work start?
+1. Trigger: when does the work start?

-2. Output: What exists when it is done?
+2. Output: what exists when it is done?

-3. Owner: Who is responsible for done?
+3. Owner: who is responsible for done?

-4. Time promise: By when?
+4. Time promise: by when?

 Try this today

-Pick one workflow that keeps annoying you and write the finish line as one sentence.
-Then ask one question: "What would I need to see to believe this is done?"
+Pick one workflow that keeps annoying you and write the finish line in one sentence.
+Then ask one question: What would I need to see to believe this is done?

 Why this matters